-In-Class or Pre-Recorded Student Presentation+Accompanying Paper (200pts; 4 X 50 pts, or 20% of your final grade) [meets learning objectives #1-4]
+Oral Presentation + Accompanying PowerPoint (200pts; 2 X 100 pts, or 20% of your final grade) [meets learning objectives #1-4]

-Each student is assigned into groups randomly and works together with their group for their assigned presentation (2X throughout the intensive: Groups A-D; see schedule below)
+Each student is assigned into groups randomly and works together with their group for their assigned presentation (2X throughout the intensive: Groups A-F; see schedule)

-For your presentation, please provide a PowerPoint slideshow as you make your presentation online
+For your presentation, please provide a PowerPoint slideshow as you make your presentation online.

-Be aware that there are 3 parts to this assignment, and each part has different goals.
+Be aware that there are 2 parts to this assignment, and each part has different goals.

-Pre-Presentation Meeting (on Zoom prior to your presentation date): Talk with the instructor on Zoom before the intensive week by groups to discuss your topic and reading
+Pre-Presentation Meeting (prior to your presentation date in person during the intensive week): Talk with the instructor before the intensive week by groups to discuss your topic and reading

-Oral Presentation with a PowerPoint for the class (50pts); please email the PowerPoint to the instructor the day before you present so he can post it online for the rest of the class to have.
+Oral Presentation with a PowerPoint for the class (100pts); please email the PowerPoint to the instructor the day before you present so he can post it online for the rest of the class to have.